 I cut my sugar in half to 1 1/2 cups for this recipe.
 I have a love-hate relationship with sugar and don’t want unnecessary in my family’s food.
 You can omit it entirely, but I think it needs at least half to taste good.

-Can You Make Sugar-Free Zucchini Pineapple?
+Can You Make Sugar-Free Zucchini Pineapple Canning Recipe?

 Yes, you can make sugar-free pineapple zucchini!
 That is you can make NO SUGAR ADDED zucchini pineapple… Because there are natural sugars in the pineapple juice that you can’t eliminate.
 However, eliminating 3 cups of sugar is an option!